openml/server-api/docs/installation.md

     When we start testing more upload functionality, for which the PHP API needs built indices, we'll work on an ES image with prebuilt indices.

-Information for a production deployment will follow, in a nutshell you need to configure the REST API to connect to a persistent database, which can be the one defined in `compose.yaml` if has an appropriately mounted volume.
+Information for a production deployment will follow, in a nutshell you need to configure the REST API to connect to a persistent database, which can be the one defined in `compose.yaml` if it has an appropriately mounted volume.